keerthana061095/fileJsonupload/README.md

 1. #MongoDB Database:

-dmp.mongodb.host:Enter your host here(for ex: localhost)
+mongodb.host:Enter your host here(for ex: localhost)
-dmp.mongodb.database:Enter your database here(for ex: "pro" )
+mongodb.database:Enter your database here(for ex: "pro" )